osisoft/OCS-Docs/content/api-reference/communities/shared-access.md

 | 404 Not Found             | error         | The data view or query does not exist                                                                                                                               |
 | 500 Internal Server Error | error         | An error occurred while processing the request.                                                                                                                     |

-### Authentication
+### Authorization

 Allowed for specific **Community Member** role for community where the stream is shared.
 Having **Community Member** role indicates you are a member of the community.

 > [!IMPORTANT]
 >
-> Both the user's Tenant and the Tenant of the shared resource must be a part of the Community in the route.
+> Both the user's tenant and the tenant of the shared resource must be a part of the community in the route.

-All endpoints referenced in this documentation require authenticated access.
-You must set the Authorization header to the access token you retrieved from a successful authentication request.

-`Authorization: Bearer <token>`

-Requests made without an access token or an invalid/expired token will fail with a 401 Unauthorized response.

-Requests made with an access token which does not have the correct permissions (see security subsection on every endpoint) will fail with a 403 Forbidden.

-Read [OCS Authentication documentation](https://github.com/osisoft/OSI-Samples-OCS/blob/master/docs/AUTHENTICATION_README.md) to learn how to authenticate against OCS with the various clients and receive an access token in response.